-Having worked at over 250 weddings as well as over 500 photo shoots, it’s safe to say I've had some pretty incredible moments in the last 9 years.
+Having photographed over 400 weddings as well as over 1000 photo shoots, it’s safe to say I've had some pretty incredible moments in the last 10 years.

 When coronavirus hit the UK it would be safe to say that everything changed.
 For me, this meant weddings being cancelled and more time to refocus.
 The one walk a day rule started a new passion for me - Dartmoor.
 So after a couple weeks of heading up onto the hills, I started taking my camera with me.
-Of course these images went down well with my friends, family and customers so now I'm here to bring you the very best of Dartmoor, every day.
+These images went down well with my friends, family and customers so I now sell my Dartmoor prints too.